SiamMiri/RoboCup-SSLVision/README.md

 #### Logging

-To check errors and time lapse all the processing classes have attribute **PRINT_DEBUG**, which should be set to True to have logging file.
+To check errors and time lapse all the processing classes have attribute **PRINT_DEBUG**, which should be set to True to active logging.

 ## Main Libraries and resources